hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## addStandardThemes

-This function adds the themes referenced by the array of theme names to the [Theme List](#theme-list).
+This function adds the themes referenced by the array of theme names to the theme list.

 ### Syntax